-- The first public meeting will be on Tuesday, August 13th, from 6:00-8:00 p.m. at the Mill City Museum, 704 S. 2nd Street, Minneapolis, MN. - The second public meeting will be on Monday, August 19th, from 6:00-8:00 p.m. at Michael Dowling school, 3900 W. River Parkway, Minnespolis, MN.
+- The second public meeting will be on Monday, August 19th, from 6:00-8:00 p.m. at Michael Dowing school, 3900 W. River Parkway, Minnespolis, MN.

-Deposition studies examine the beauth and costs of continuing to operate Federal projects which are no longer serving their sutherized purposes.
-The arrigation operations of Upper St. Authoray falls lock and dam cented on 9 June 2015 by order of Section 2010 of the Water Resources Enform and Enderedogment Act of 2014.
-Since their time, the lock has been operated only for Election distinctions.
+Disposition studies examine the benefits and costs of continuing to operate Federal projects which are no longer serving their authorized purposes.
+The autignion operations at Upper St. Authory falls lock and dam censed on 9 June 2015 by order of Section 2010 of the Water Resources Reform and Redevelopment Act of 2014 Since that time, the lock has been operated only for flow dampetoria and visuor form.

-The Upper S. Authorsy Phili Dispositions mady will look at the minin alternatives.
-1) No action, continue operating it is it is presently, 2) destinictus all remaining Federal purposes, and dispose of the Federal purposes, and dispose of the Federal purposes, and dispose of the Federal purposes.
+The Upper St. Authory Falls Daponion study will look at three main alternatives: 1) No action, continue operating it is it is presently; 2) dominante all remaining Federal purpose, and dispose of the Federal property, and 3) retain those festures of the project required to co ue Corps ope erations for flood mitigation while de ing and disu sing of other fea

-The Corps will also be seeking public input on a) maintaining or improving the human environment or Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, and c) maintaining or improving recreational opportunities at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory Falls, b) maintaining or improving the natural environment at Upper St. Authory F
+The Corps will also be seeking public input on a) maintaining or improving the human environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b) maintaining or improving the astrony environment at Upper St. Anthony Fulls, b

-Similar to what we did in 2018 (when our study scope also included the Lower St. Anthony Falls lock and dam and Lock and Dam No. 1) we will be making a short presentation at the public meetings and then conducting a question and assewer session with artender
+Similar to what we did in 2018 (when our study scope also included the Lower St. Anthony Fulls lock and dam and Lock and Dam No. 1) we will be making a short presentation at the public meetings and then conducting a question and answer session with artender